Email us to sign up to receive e-Prairie Arts.

 Welcome to e-Prairie Arts!
 This electronic newsletter supplements our printed newsletter, Prairie Arts, which is published two times per year. e-Prairie Arts will be distributed during the months of January, March, April, May, June, July, September, October, November and December.
 If you know of anyone else who would like to receive e-Prairie Arts, please e-mail email@example.com.
 Those wishing to unsubscribe, may send an e-mail to firstname.lastname@example.org as well.

-NDCA Announces the Winners of the 2017 Poetry Out Loud State Finals
+NDCA announces winners of the 2018 Poetry Out Loud State Finals

-National Endowment for the Arts 2017 funding guidelines posted
+National Endowment for the Arts FY 2019 funding guidelines posted

 **Check out upcoming Events and Exhibits listed on NDCA's calendar.
 If you have events, exhibits or artist opportunities that you would like included on the NDCA web site, please email them to email@example.com.
 Check out the other current Arts Opportunities available on the NDCA web site!